exivity/actions/README.md

 ## `init-ssh`

-This action sets up a private key and primes the .known_hosts file with pre-loaded keys for github.com, gitlab.com and bitbucket.org.
+This action sets up a private key and prime the known_hosts file with pre-loaded keys for github.com, gitlab.com and bitbucket.org.

 ## Inputs